erizov/Professor/semester_02/lecture_06_solid_principles/dependency_inversion/school.en.md

-# Dependency Inversion
+# Dependency Inversion Principle

 ## Simple Explanation

-Dependency Inversion Principle is an algorithm used to solve specific problems in computer science.
+Dependency Inversion Principle is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- tracking dataset versions in ML pipelines with DVC or Git LFS;
-- managing data versions for experiment reproducibility;
+- solving practical programming problems;
+- optimizing application and system performance;
-- controlling schema and metadata changes;
+- processing and analyzing data;
-- versioning machine learning models;
+- automating processes in various fields;

 ## Example

-Specific example of dependency inversion:
+Consider a specific example of how dependency inversion principle works:

-1. Data preparation: input data for dependency inversion (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of dependency inversion to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the dependency inversion algorithm do?
+1. What does the dependency inversion principle algorithm do?
-2. In what situations is dependency inversion used?
+2. In what situations is dependency inversion principle used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does dependency inversion handle edge cases?
+1. How does dependency inversion principle handle edge cases?
-2. What are the advantages and disadvantages of dependency inversion?
+2. What are the advantages and disadvantages of dependency inversion principle?
-3. Can the performance of dependency inversion be improved?
+3. Can the performance of dependency inversion principle be improved?

 ### Advanced

-1. What is the time complexity of dependency inversion?
+1. What is the time complexity of dependency inversion principle?
-2. How does dependency inversion work with large volumes of data?
+2. How does dependency inversion principle work with large volumes of data?
-3. How can dependency inversion be optimized?
+3. How can dependency inversion principle be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the dependency inversion algorithm.
+Perform a simple operation with the dependency inversion principle algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the dependency inversion algorithm to a more complex dataset.
+Apply the dependency inversion principle algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the dependency inversion algorithm in a programming language.
+Write an implementation of the dependency inversion principle algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.